rodrigolima7/hcq-covid19-research/README.md

 1. **[Should Clinicians Use Chloroquine or Hydroxychloroquine Alone or in Combination With Azithromycin for the Prophylaxis or Treatment of COVID-19?](https://www.acpjournals.org/doi/10.7326/M20-1998)**
 **Published:** 5/13/2020
-**Summary:** Pratice points related to the use of HCQ or HCQ+AZ for prevention and treatment against Covid-19.
-Sumarizes available evidence and recomends against the use of both treatments for both cases.
+**Summary:** Practice points related to the use of HCQ or HCQ+AZ for prevention and treatment against Covid-19.
+Summarizes available evidence and recommends against the use of both treatments for both cases.
 **Bias:** Not effective.

 1. **[Association of Treatment With Hydroxychloroquine or Azithromycin With In-Hospital Mortality in Patients With COVID-19 in New York State](https://jamanetwork.com/journals/jama/fullarticle/2766117)**